OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/selenium-automated-tests.md

 ![Add Selenium Project](/images/how-to-topics/selenium4.gif "Add Selenium Project]")

 Let's take a look at the new project.
 Firstly, note that it is using MSTest, but of course, you can use the testing framework that you like more.
 Secondly, note that it is already included in Selenium.WebDriver nuget.
 If something goes wrong, you can try to use the versions in the screenshot for each nuget just for the sake of following this guide.
+Note this test project is generated for the Target Framework `netcoreapp2.1`, you can try changing to some most recent versions like `net6.0`, `net7.0`, or `net8.0`.

 ![Inspect Selenium Project](/images/how-to-topics/selenium5.png "Inspect Selenium Project]")